MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-compute-overview.md

 A virtual machine has a name assigned to it and it has a computer name configured as part of the operating system.
 The name of a VM can be up to 15 characters.

 If you use Azure Stack to create the operating system disk, the computer name and the virtual machine name are the same.
 If you upload and use your own image that contains a previously configured operating system and use it to create a virtual machine, the names may be different.
-When you upload your own image file, as a best practice, make sure the computer name in the operating system and the virtual machine name are the same.
+When you upload your own image file, as a best practice, make sure the computer name in the operating system matches the virtual machine name.

 ### VM size